-This year-long junior course is designed for Phase II/III students interested in enhancing their core English skills.
+This year-long junior course is designed for Phase II/III students interested in attending a four-year college, two-year college, trade school, or in joining the military.
+Students will work vigorously to enhance their core English skills, including reading comprehension and writing formally.
 Relying heavily on American-based writers, the course utilizes a wide variety of relevant literature to help students connect to the texts.
 Students will enhance their reading comprehension skills through close reading, comparisons, and reflections.
 Additionally, a key component of the course is the integration and reinforcement of fundamental writing techniques, including grammar, organization, and content.
 Students may select the course if they wish to devote additional effort in enhancing, reviewing, and practicing communication arts skills.
 Through literary study, writing, grammar, vocabulary development, and usage, students will become proficient readers and writers, fully prepared for whatever they decided to do upon graduation.
-Criteria for Selection - Approval by 10th grade English teacher.